ntakouris/UnrealStuff/TipsAndTricks.md

 Don't use default C++ types because their size may vary.
 Use Unreal's variations instead (e.g. uint32).
 You can use float though!

 Speaking of that, for simplicity reasons, uint8 (Byte) and int32 (Integer) are the only supported int types in blueprints.

+Set a rotation of an actor via a forward vector : Use XVector to Rotation